TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Miscellaneous/Legacy Content.md

 ## Section Names

-Some older charts have a `SingleBass` track present, which is not a standard section name.
-This was (supposedly, at least) never implemented in any games, and is considered to be unsupported.
+Some older charts have a `SingleBass` track present, which was used for GH3/GHTCP.
+This is just another 5-fret guitar track, the semantics of which are not fully clear yet; however, most everything nowadays doesn't support it.

 The following tracks are present in Feedback Editor, but they were never actually fleshed out and simply use the regular 5-fret guitar layout.